govuk-one-login/onboarding-self-service-experience/acceptance-tests/README.md

 Use a directory structure if needed.

-Use scenario outlines to reduce duplication in features.
+Use scenario outlines to reduce duplication in the features.

 If possible test success scenarios in the error scenarios for the steps that come after.